In traditional business, we expect ourselves to be analytical and rational.

 Whatever the case, it did pique my interest.
 So, as a self-confessed “practical” person.
 I wanted to find some kind of evidence that could explain what exactly intuition is.

 The British Journal of Psychology defines Women’s Intuition as “what happens when the brain draws on past experiences and external cues to make a decision – but it happens so fast that the reaction is at an unconscious level”.

-Furthermore, the University of Cambridge used MRIs to assess neural activity and women’s brains showed a heightened number of neural connections, which makes us very efficient at making sense of our surroundings.
+Furthermore, the University of Cambridge used MRIs to assess neural activity.
+Women’s brains showed a heightened number of neural connections.
+Which makes us very efficient at making sense of our surroundings.